joshever/xhail/README.md

 # xhail

-I implement xhail in python
+I implement a package for xhail in python.
+The code consists of three phases: abuction, deduction, induction.